Rockylars/Wulfram/docs/challenges/The Witching Hour/perks.md

 <br>
 Why would you ever take this you dolt.
 It means you can no longer edit wands at all, but enemies have a low chance to drop pennies that look like and work similar to [Bloody Penny](https://bindingofisaacrebirth.fandom.com/wiki/Bloody_Penny).
-Blood money heals you for half a heart, which is ten times stronger than how it works in Noita already.
+Blood money has a chance to heal you for half a heart similar to [Blood Penny](https://bindingofisaacrebirth.fandom.com/wiki/Bloody_Penny), which is way stronger than how it works in Noita already.
+If you also have Tinker with Wands Everywhere, the downside of this gets cancelled out, but you can only edit wands at the Starting Room.

 [Q2] [Oil Blood](https://noita.wiki.gg/wiki/Oil_Blood): "You bleed flammable oil, but are immune to fire"
 <br>